chief15092009/supremecourtofnsw/Rules of Procedure/Local Administrative Rules of Court.md

 ### Court Policy 2024-02

-In the Disctict Court of New South Wales, a medium citation shall be assigned to each case as follows
+In the Supreme Court of New South Wales, a medium citation shall be assigned to each case as follows
 ```
 Party v.
-Party, NSWDC #
+Party, SCNSW [2024] #
-                      ^Number counting up from 1
+                             ^ Number counting up from 1
 ```

 ### Court Policy 2024-03